henryw374/henryw374.github.io.old/_posts/2020-12-12-why-not-interop.md

     (.plus 1 ChronoUnit/YEARS))
 ```

-It compiles ok, but at runtime you get an exception like `Unsupported Field : YearOfEra`.
+It compiles ok, but at runtime you'll get a run-time exception: `Unsupported Field : YearOfEra`.

 So what's the problem here?
 People should just learn this basic fact about the java.time API before using it, right?